3D Printing Threads and Threaded Inserts for Plastics

 At Formlabs, we design lots of functional parts for printing on our stereolithography (SLA) 3D printers, like the Form 3.
 These parts include things like internal prototypes used for R&D, jigs and fixtures that will be used on our manufacturing lines, and parts for design reviews before the final part is injection molded from a material like nylon.

 No matter the application, we often find ourselves needing to combine multiple 3D printed components using screws and threaded fasteners.
 With growing library of versatile and reliable Engineering Resins, the differences between “looks like” prototypes and functional prototypes are decreasing.

-This article is a guide to using screws in 3D printed SLA parts.
+This article is a guide to creating 3D printed threads and threading 3D printed parts.
 There are many other ways to attach multiple 3D printed parts together, but if you need to repeatedly attach and detach components and want robust mechanical fastening, there's no real replacement for genuine metal threads.